-- You are a qualified defense contractor that elected to amortize under Arizona Revised Statutes section 43-1024. - You sold or disposed of property that was held for the production of income and your basis was computed under the Arizona Income Tax Act of 1954.
+• You are a qualified defense contractor that elected to amortize under Arizona Revised Statutes section 43-1024.

-- You are still depreciating or amortizing a child care facility for which you claimed a state credit. - You claimed the environmental technology facility credit. - You claimed the pollution control credit. - You claimed the recycling equipment credit. - You claimed the credit for agricultural pollution control equipment. - You elected to amortize the basis of a pollution control device or the cost of a child care facility under Arizona law in effect before 1990.
+- You sold or disposed of property that was held for the production of income and your basis was computed under the Arizona Income Tax Act of 1954. - You claimed the environmental technology facility credit. - You claimed the pollution control credit. - You claimed the recycling equipment credit. - You claimed the credit for agricultural pollution control equipment. - You elected to amortize the basis of a pollution control device or the cost of a child care facility under Arizona law in effect before 1990.
 You are still deducting amortization or depreciation for that device or facility on your federal income tax return.